MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 ---
 title: Kusto .NET Client Libraries from PowerShell - Azure Data Explorer
-description: This article describes Using the .NET Client Libraries from PowerShell in Azure Data Explorer. ms.reviewer: salevy ms.topic: reference ms.date: 04/19/2023
+description: This article describes how to use Kusto .NET Client Libraries from PowerShell in Azure Data Explorer. ms.reviewer: salevy ms.topic: reference ms.date: 04/19/2023
 ---
-# Using the .NET client libraries from PowerShell
+# Use Kusto .NET client libraries from PowerShell

 PowerShell scripts can use Kusto .NET client libraries through PowerShell's built-in integration with arbitrary (non-PowerShell) .NET libraries.